lastmile-ai/aiconfig/aiconfig-docs/docs/editor.md

 1. Open Terminal
 2. Run this command: `aiconfig edit`

 This will open the AIConfig Editor in your default browser and in parallel create a new empty AIConfig JSON file in your current directory.
 Your work in the editor will be saved by default to `my_aiconfig.aiconfig.json`.
-Update the command to `aiconfig edit –{file_path_name}` if you want to save to a specified file path.
+Update the command to `aiconfig edit –aiconfig-path={file_path_name}` if you want to save to a specified file path.

 :::note
 We also support YAML in addition to JSON for the AIConfig file format.